nativewind/nativewind/website/docs/compilation/cli-native.md

 # Tailwind CLI

-The Tailwind CLI can be used to output precompiled RN StyleSheet objects.
+The Tailwind CLI can be used to output pre-compiled RN StyleSheet objects.

 ## Setup